lynarvi/DataScienceProject/README.md

       precip_2013    18.16
       seasons         Fall
       Name: 8, dtype: object

+    As the data shows, the precipitation value of 1.25 in the month of September 2002 increased in the same month in year 2013 which rose to the value of 18.16.

    d).
 Using the columns for months and the precipitation for 2013, create a plot of **Average Monthly Precipitation in 2013 for Boulder, Co.**